 DON’T

 - Title this section.
-It’s not necessary in this type of layout, so save the space
+It’s not necessary, so save the space

 - Include a photo, date of birth, or gender, unless specifically requested to do so

 This is probably the most important part of your resume to get right, and the easiest to get wrong.
-Many candidates think that their work experience speaks for itself, and simply list their role and a few of their main responsibilities.
+Many candidates think that their work experience speaks for itself, and simply list their roles and a few of their main responsibilities.

-However, we recommend a much more powerful approach.
+This may work in some cases, but we recommend a much more powerful approach.

-Instead of listing responsibilities, you need to talk about actions.
-This means starting each bullet point with an action verb.
-These verbs should relate to the key skills from section 1 that companies look for in software engineer resumes (Leadership, system design, technologies, etc).
-"Executed," "Unblocked," "Led," and "Delivered" are some good examples of such verbs.
+These verbs should relate to the key skills from Section 2 that companies look for in SWE resumes: "Executed," "Unblocked," "Led," and "Delivered" are some good examples of such verbs.

 You should also focus on the results of what you did and quantify them as much as possible to highlight the tangible contributions you have made.
-Ex-Google SVP Lazlo Bock talks about a common method for doing this that you might find helpful, called the “X, Y, Z” formula.
+Ex-Google SVP Lazlo Bock talks about a common method for doing this that you might find helpful, called the “X, Y, Z” formula:

-In essence it is: 'Accomplished [X] as measured by [Y] by doing [Z]'.
+“Accomplished [X] as measured by [Y] by doing [Z]”.

-Following the X,Y,Z formula is a simple way to make sure you are more specific as possible about your work achievements and quantify them where possible.
+Following the X,Y, Z formula is a simple way to make sure you are as specific as possible about your work achievements and quantify them where possible.
 Let's take a look at some examples:

 - "Reduced AWS spending by 15% by designed and implemented resource scaling policies to optimize cloud infrastructure."